What’s The Trustee Going Ask, You Ask?

 While it is almost certain that that Trustee will not ask all of the following, it is equally certain that you should expect several of them.
 Please review these questions, and if you cannot answer any, you have a bit of work to do.

 You’ll also be asked if you’ve read the Statement of Information provided by the US Trustee.
-This is a single page document that you should have already reviewed with your attorney prior to the meeting.
+This is a single-page document that you should have already reviewed with your attorney before the meeting.
 If you haven’t seen this document yet, copies are available at the Meeting for you to read through.

 - Have you listed all of your creditors?

 - Have you listed all of your assets?

 - Did you sign the documents filed with the Bankruptcy Court?

 - Are you personally familiar with the petition filed in your case?

 - Did you review the Petition before you signed it?

 - Did you review this Petition with your attorney before you signed it?